miketromba/mike.gg/content/posts/live-life-on-offense.md

 The solution is the same: you must remain diligent in observing your values as they shift over time, and constantly adjust the course of the ship accordingly.
 This way, even if the wheel is tampered with, you can detect this change and remedy it with haste, before you land in the wrong place.
 Additionally, you may also consider removing the biggest detractors—those whose interests least align with your authentic life path and are unwilling to be loyal passengers—from your life.
 The act of curating the people you surround yourself with is an important part of living life on offense.

-### 3) Defending against the quiet, passive, insidious drone of societal pressure
+### 3) Defending against the quiet, insidious drone of societal pressure

 This one is dangerous because it's not obvious.
 It's like water running down the side of a mountain.
 Its gentle pressure and friction, over a long enough period of time, eventually carve out a formidable ridge, fundamentally reshaping the terrain.
 We don't live in a void.
 Our subconscious is constantly seeking approval from others.
 As a hunter-gatherer, deviating from the norm meant potentially losing the favor of the pack, and ultimately, abandonment and death.
 It was essential to fit in.